Personal responsibility—what comes to mind when you hear this phrase?

 Unfortunately, as with anything worthwhile in life, being accountable isn’t always easy.
 It requires courage, acceptance, and changing the premise of your life.
 And here’s how you can start doing so.

 When it comes to being accountable for your actions, it’s important to take what’s in front of you, make a choice, and take control.
-A responsible person is to be able to act, not react.
+A responsible person is someone who is able to act, not react.

 Step 1: No blaming and no complaining

-Blaming others puts you in the position of victimhood.
+Blaming others puts you in a position of victimhood.
 Complaining is just another way to shake off responsibility.
 Together, they disable you from making real changes.

 Step 2: Don’t take things personally

 Remember, disagreements are not personal attacks.
-Try and see things objectively and rationally instead of reacting on impulse.
+Try to see things objectively and rationally instead of reacting on impulse.

 Step 3: Be conscious of your actions